BEGIN AGAIN: JUAN WILLIAM CHAVEZ & KIERSTEN TORREZ, WAK’A GARDEN

 EDUCATIONAL PROGRAMS:

-Chávez and Torrez will lead free educational programs on native plants, land conservation, and beekeeping.
+By blurring the lines between disciplines, Chávez and Torrez aim to create a vibrant tapestry of mixed-media projects and programs.
+They will lead free educational programs on native plants, land conservation, and beekeeping.
 Additional programming includes a sound performance by Los Angeles–based artist Alan Poma at Laumeier After Dark on November 8, and a limited-edition zine featuring conversations between Chávez and Poma.
-Check back for updates on future educational opportunities.
+Check back for updates on upcoming Wak’a Garden-based opportunities.

 UPCOMING PROGRAM: